Universal Acceptance

-Universal Acceptance (UA) is a term coined by technologist Ram Mohan in 2001 to represent the principle that every top-level domain (TLD) should function within all applications regardless of script, number of characters, or how new it is.
+Universal Acceptance (UA) is a term coined by Ram Mohan to represent the principle that every top-level domain (TLD) should function within all applications regardless of script, number of characters, or how new it is.

 Historically, there were a limited number of TLDs available in strings of two or three Latin-script characters.
 This began to change in 2000, when ICANN introduced new generic top-level domains (gTLDs) that were longer than three characters, such as .info and .museum.
+ICANN began to address these issues through initiatives such as creating a Universal Acceptance Toolkit in 2006, which provided reference code to software developers on how to cater for all TLDs correctly.

 In 2010, the first internationalised domain names (IDNs), or domain names using non-Latin characters, were introduced.
 In 2013, ICANN's New gTLD Program introduced over 1,000 new gTLDs to its root.
-One issue surrounding the expansion of the Domain Name System’s Root Zone is the ability of Internet-based applications and systems to interact with these domain names.
+This expansion of the Domain Name System’s Root Zone further exacerbated challenges associated with universal acceptance of these domain names.
 For the principles of Universal Acceptance to be realized, all valid domain names and email addresses must be accepted, validated, stored, processed and displayed correctly and consistently by all Internet-enabled applications, devices and systems.

-Universal Acceptance Steering Group founding
+Universal Acceptance Steering Group

-In January 2015, Ram Mohan (then part of Afilias) convened a group of experts along with Cyrus Namazi (ex-ICANN) to discuss the proliferation of Universal Acceptance issues after the increase in the number of TLDs in the root.
-In February 2015, Mohan founded the Universal Acceptance Steering Group (UASG) at the ICANN52 meeting in Singapore.
+In February 2015, Ram Mohan founded the Universal Acceptance Steering Group (UASG) at the ICANN52 meeting in Singapore, following efforts at organizing the IDN community at the ICANN IDN symposium in Dubai.
 The first face to face meeting of the UASG was held at the ICANN53 meeting in Buenos Aires.
 The UASG has grown into a community-led program, supported by ICANN, aimed at facilitating the adoption of Universal Acceptance principles by the industry.